-Europe braced for US steel tariffs
+EU has 'gun held to head' on steel tariffs

 If the tariffs go into effect, the US would levy a 25% tax on European steel and 10% tax on the bloc's aluminium.

-The EU is the world's second largest steel producer after China.
+The EU is the world's second-largest steel producer after China.
 An estimated 320,00 people work in the steel industry across the region.

 How did this begin?

-The Trump administration announced the tariffs in March citing the need to protect domestic steel and aluminium producers for national security reasons.
+The Trump administration announced the tariffs in March citing the need to protect US steel and aluminium producers for national security reasons.

 Certain countries, including the EU, were granted exemptions, pending discussions of trade terms.